Home

 Not Just Any Organic Fertilizer

 Its important you know the source of your fertilizer.
-The sources of nutrients above can be just as detrimental as chemical or petroleum based fertilizers.
+The sources of nutrients above can be just as detrimental as chemical based fertilizers.
 Just because it's listed as an organic or natural fertilizer doesn't mean that its source didn't have a disease or that pesticides and herbicides were used on the plants source or they're laden with heavy metals.
 Ensure that the source itself is organically grown.

 We're Living in Mad Times